lucy924/lucy924.github.io/notes.md

 - deleted Gemfile.lock to use updated bundler
 - bundle update
 - bundle install (creates a new Gemfile.lock)
+- I never got this working in the end.

 To use the Not-Pure-Poole theme:
 - https://jamstackthemes.dev/theme/not-pure-poole/